Technology Blockers That Harm Your Web Site Ranking

-Following are several advances in technology in recent years that give a web site a great visual appeal but prevent search engines from listing the contents of the web site and prevent browsers from viewing the content.
-Most of the web sites I have redesigned in recent years were originally designed with several of the following methods being used and left their owners wondering why their web sites were not being found in search engines even after several years of being online.
+If your pages are not getting indexed by search engines these technology blockers might help you figure out what is causing the problem.
+There have been several advances in technology in recent years that give a website a great visual appeal but prevent search engines from listing the contents of the website and prevent browsers from displaying all the content.
+Some of the websites I have redesigned were originally set up with methods being used that left their owners wondering why their websites were not being found in search engines, even after several years of being online.

-The worst Technology Blockers of all Most programs that allow you to design a site with little or no knowledge of writing HTML, like Front Page and Dreamweaver (even the most up to date software), produce an enormous amount of code bloat and deprecated code, i.e., center and font tags that will soon no longer be supported by some browsers.
-The code from these programs will not validate and search engines may avoid your site depending on the errors.
-Check the code your program puts out with the W3C validator to see if your program puts out up-to-date code (I've never seen one that does).
+These are the worst Technology Blockers of all.
+Most programs that allow you to design a site with little or no knowledge of writing HTML, like a host's free site builder program or Facebook or Dreamweaver (even the most up to date versions), produce an enormous amount of code bloat and deprecated code, i.e., center and font tags that will soon no longer be supported by some browsers and it will destroy your formatting.
+The code from these programs often will not validate and search engines may avoid your site depending on the errors.
+Check the code your program puts out with the W3C validator to see if your WYSIWYG or CMS program puts out up-to-date code devoid of code bloat (I've never seen one that does).

 Search engines can't enter such pages because they don't have the password.